 The speaker, while trying not to pass out, is able to see that the “trees and bushes round the place” are getting darker.
 This is another result of his narrowing vision.
 The brightness of the day fades as a dark shade is pulled down over his eyes.
 This gets worse and worse until he could not “see a thing.”

-In the last three lines of this stanza the speaker makes an effort, although internally, to speak to the woman.
+In the last three lines of this stanza, the speaker makes an effort, although internally, to speak to the woman.
 He tries, with his darkening eyes alone, to make “Words.”
 These, at least to his mind, come out as “chords do from the string.”
-They were presumably well thought out, romantic, and much better than the would’ve been if he’d spoken aloud.
+They were presumably well thought out, romantic, and much better than they would’ve been if he’d spoken aloud.

 All this goes on inside his head while within his body his heart is burning.
 The blood is pumping through his body furiously in reaction to this mix of intense emotions.